vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

     return json.loads(call_get(API_ENDPOINT / "Line" / line_id / "StopPoints"))
 ```

-then calling this as `line_stop_points("victoria")` we get a list of dictionaries of deeply nested data, for example the first dictionary looks like (with some nesting elided):
+then calling `line_stop_points("victoria")` we get a list of dictionaries of deeply nested data, for example the first dictionary looks like (with some nesting elided):

 ```python3
 {